-- 1. Well Layout: The tool determines the number of wells for each row of wells by dividing the width by the well spacing.
-The number of rows is the treatment zone length divided by the row spacing. - a.
-Minimum well spacing: This is the minimum well spacing to be evaluated. - b.
+1. Well Layout: The tool determines the number of wells for each row of wells by dividing the width by the well spacing.
+The number of rows is the treatment zone length divided by the row spacing.

+b.
 Incremental increase in well spacing: A total of nine different well spacings are evaluated.
 Changing the minimum and incremental values allows one to optimize the design by looking for the minimum capital cost.